Euro, euro zone bank shares rise as ECB's Lagarde notes economic recovery

 She said that while risks were skewed to the downside, due to geopolitics, protectionism and vulnerabilities in emerging markets, they were less severe than before.

-The euro EUR=EBS rose to a new five-week high of $1.11540, while against the pound it firmed to an eight-day high of 84.89 pence EURGBP=.
-Banking shares .SX7E were up half a percent.
+The euro rose to a new five-week high of $1.11540, while against the pound it firmed to an eight-day high of 84.89 pence.
+Banking shares were up half a percent.

-Euro zone bond yields remained lower on the day, with German Bund yields briefly touching a new one-week low at -0.34% DE10YT=RR.
+Euro zone bond yields remained lower on the day, with German Bund yields briefly touching a new one-week low at -0.34% .
+(Reporting by London markets team;)